Vectorial probability loophole in Bell test: Theory of vectorial probability

 The concept of vectorial probability is a natural generalization of the traditional scalar probability from a one-dimensional space (which here is called the probability space) to higher dimensions.
-To define the new concept, consider first the game of coin flip, in which a coin is thrown into the air, causing it to rotate quickly edge-over-edge.
+To understand why and how the new concept is introduced in theory, consider first the game of coin flip, in which a coin is thrown into the air, causing it to rotate quickly edge-over-edge.
 In the end, the coin will land with the heads or tails facing up and the outcomes of the flips appear with some (scalar) probabilities, respectively, denoted $p_h$ and $p_t$ to quantify the average number of each outcome per toss.
-Typically, $p_{h,t}\ge 0$, $p_h+p_t=1$, and particularly $p_h=p_t=0.5$ are expected for the fairness of the game.
+Typically, $p_{h,t}\ge 0$, $p_h+p_t=1$, and particularly $p_h=p_t=0.5$ should be expected for the fairness of the game.
 One must stress that in the mentioned scenario, the word ``probability" is referred to as the average number of an outcome per toss.
 In this study, we examine the game from a more generic perspective and suppose that a coin toss is performed randomly many times during a certain period of time $T$, for which the term ``probability" (denoted $p$, a scalar) is used to describe the likelihood of an event with a unary result (either heads or tails, but not both) per observation (measurement) time $\tau$ or per observation (measurement).
-In the former case, the value of $\tau$ is appropriately chosen such that $0\le p\le 1$.
+In the former case, the value of $\tau$ can be appropriately chosen such that $0\le p\le 1$.

 The probability $p$, introduced above as a scalar quantity in a one-dimensional probability space, can be generalized to higher dimensions, as follows.
 Suppose that two stochastic events ($a_1$ and $a_2$) occur with unary results at two places at a distance.
 Let us use $p_{a_1}\ge 0$ and $p_{a_2}\ge 0$ respectively to denote the probabilities of the two events during the time $\tau$.
 If the events are not correlated, the joint probability $p_{a_1a_2}$ that both events take place during the time $\tau$ should be $p_{a_1a_2}=p_{a_1} p_{a_2}$.
-However, if the two events occur with correlations, the concept of vectorial probability may be needed to quantitatively describe the joint probability of the events, such as particle detection events in Bell experiments \cite{Giustina2015,Shalm2015,Hensen2015}.
+However, if the two events occur with correlations, the concept of vectorial probability may be needed to quantitatively describe the joint probability of the events, such as particle detection events in the Bell test \cite{Giustina2015,Shalm2015,Hensen2015}.